hooh-hooah/hooh-hooah.github.io/prepping/clothing-mesh.md

 When you go Play Mode and press "Test Clothing Mesh in Play Mode", you can see the meshes following the animation's character.

-If the model is not following the bones, then you can check the Trouble Shooting section below.
+If the model is not following the bones, then you can check the Troubleshooting section below.

-## Trouble Shooting
+## Troubleshooting

-!> If you can't find the issue here, then check [**Trouble Shooting**](tutorials/trouble-shooting.md) page.
+!> If you can't find the issue here, then check [**Troubleshooting**](tutorials/trouble-shooting.md) page.

 ### Mesh is not following the character